xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>shows all contacts (UC1)</ins>.
 2. User requests to add commission received from a specific downline in the list and specifies the amount of commission received.
-4. AddressBook records the commission received from that person.
+4. System records the commission received from that person.
     Use case ends.

 **Extensions**

 * 2a.
 The given index is invalid.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 3a.
 User provides invalid input for the commission amount (e.g., non-numeric).
     * 3b1.
-AddressBook shows an error message indicating invalid commission amount.
+System shows an error message indicating invalid commission amount.
       Use case resumes at step 3.

 **Use case: UC7 - Tag multiple contacts at once**